zkLinkProtocol/zklink-docs/docs/FAQ.md

 ##### Q. What are the fees for using zkLink's cross-chain swapping?

-A. Users pay 0.3%(待定) of the sum as transaction fees, which goes directly to liquidity providers.
-In addition, users pay the gas fee, which is typically very low since zkLink batches hundreds of transactions into one, and all users share this gas fee.
+A. Users pay 0.3% of the sum as transaction fees, which goes directly to liquidity providers.
+For ZKL holders, we will exempt part of transaction fees in forms of subsidies or direct discount.
+In addition, users pay the gas fee, which is typically very low for the following two reasons: firstly, since zkLink batches hundreds of transactions into one, and all users share this gas fee; secondly, the gas fee on Layer2 is negligible due to the light traffic.

 ## About technology